R3 Motorsports: Car Nos. 03 and 50 history

+Car No. 03 results

 Car No. 23 history

 In 2008, R3 returned with Robert Richardson attempting 8 races and making 5.
 Renegade wheels served as the sponsor at Lowes and Mahindra Tractors at other races.
 Richardson had a best finish of 23rd at Kansas.

 In 2009, the team ran a full schedule with Aaron's and Mahindra serving as the primary sponsors.
 Robert Richardson Jr and Ken Butler III served as the primary drivers for the season.
 For the race at the Circuit Gilles Villeneuve, Canadian driver Jean-Francois Dumoulin drove the car and finished in 7th (R3 Motorsports' best finish of the year).
 Jeff Fuller drove at Darlington Raceway and finished thirtieth.

 For the 2010 season, R3 Motorsports fielded five drivers in the NASCAR Nationwide series No. 23.
 Robert Richardson III ran most of the tracks throughout the season.
 R3 hired Alex Kennedy for Road America and Watkins Glen.
 R3 Motorsports also hired Coleman Pressley (the son of former NASCAR Sprint cup series driver Robert Pressley) to drive at Bristol Motor Speedway and Nashville, the team finished 12th at Nashville.
-The team also ran with Marc Davis, Johnny Sauter, and Payton Sellers each running one race.
+The team also ran with Marc Davis, Johnny Sauter, and Peyton Sellers each running one race.

 For 2011, the No. 23 team returned and switched from Chevrolet to Dodge and was sponsored by Wildlife Conservation Society (WCS).
 Richardson has run the majority of the races.
 Richardson's best finish so far is 22nd at Las Vegas and Iowa.
 Alex Kennedy drove the No. 23 at Dover and America finishing 32nd and 21st respectively.
 Scott Riggs ran the No. 23 at Darlington finishing 13th, R3's best finish in 2011.
 The team made the switched back Chevrolet at Kentucky Motorspeedway and will remain in the Chevy Camp fielding Impala's.

 They fielded the No. 23 full-time again in 2012 with Robert Richardson Jr. and Jamie Dick sharing the ride.
 Anthony Gandon ran the No. 23 at Mid-Ohio.

 In 2015, R3 Motorsports shut down the team, with the shop being leased.

+Car No. 23 results

 Car No. 80 history

 In 2006, R3 attempted three Nationwide series races in the No. 80 Chevy with Richardson driving.
 The team did not qualify for any of their events.

 R3 attempted only one race in 2007.
 Richardson attempted to qualify the No. 80 at Texas, but once again failed to qualify.
 After 2007, R3 shut down the No. 80 team.